- Family Justice Resource Center

 Making An Impact

 The Family Justice Resource Center relies on donations to continue our important work of protecting children.
-Without your help, we wouldn't be able to keep providing resources and referrals to families facing the devastating impacts of a wrongful allegation of child abuse.
+Without your help, we wouldn't be able to keep providing resources to families facing the devastating impacts of a wrongful allegation of child abuse.
 To support our work, make a donation here.
 Thank you for your support!

 Stay tuned for the announcement of our annual virtual event!